18F/allregs/README.md

 the panama canal which the US no longer controls.

 ### Other errors
-You may see other errors in the regs, for example missing part descriptions.
-That is what "alpha" means in the title- this work is a tech demonstration and not intended for serious legal reference or research.
+You may see other errors in the regs.
+In particular, parts with tabular data are generally not parsed well (tables are not supported and can through off the way we separate the text into sections).
+Titles 26 and 40 (IRS and EPA) contain a lot of tables and are particularly busted.
+That is what "alpha" means in the title- this work is a tech demonstration and not intended for legal reference or research.

 ### Public domain